Lower Chittering

 How has employment changed recently in the suburb of Lower Chittering?

-Over the past year to September 2025, the suburb of Lower Chittering has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
-As a result, the unemployment rate has fall.
-By comparison, Rest of WA saw employment increased and its unemployment rate dropped.
+Over the past year to March 2026, the suburb of Lower Chittering has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
+As a result, the unemployment rate has rise.
+By comparison, Regional WA saw employment decreased and its unemployment rate rose.

 What is the workforce participation rate in the suburb of Lower Chittering?